united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/movingtoproduction.md

 ## Play around with it locally

-If you want to try around locally, we recommend you try out the following topics.
+If you want to get a first impression of the UMH in a local environment, we recommend checking out the following topics:

 ### Grafana Canvas